Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Introduction

 \subsection{Outline}

 The remainder of the paper is organized as follows.
-We state and prove our main results in Section \ref{sec:main_result} and briefly discuss their application to systems with random interactions.
-We demonstrate their application to systems with endogenously determined interactions in Section \ref{sec:application_endogenous}.
+We state and prove our main results in Section \ref{sec:main_result} and expose several particular classes of cut-balanced dynamics in Section \ref{sec:part_cases}.
+We demonstrate the application of our results to systems with randomly determined interactions in Section \ref{sec:random}, and to systems with endogenously determined interactions in Section \ref{sec:application_endogenous}.
 We show an analogous result for discrete-time systems in Section \ref{sec:discrete-time}.
 We end with some concluding remarks and the discussion of an open problem on the generalization of our results to systems involving a continuum of agents in Section \ref{sec:ccl}.
-Appendix \ref{appen:evol_sorted} contains the proof of a technical result needed in Section \ref{sec:main_result}.
+The Appendix contains the proof of a technical result needed in Section \ref{sec:main_result}.